-A lockout switch (SW1) on the peripheral PWA indicates the front panel keypad is locked.
+A lockout switch (SW1) on the peripheral interface PWA locks the front panel keypad for all three infusers.
 A memory mapped input port (LOTSW) reads the switch.
 The switch serves as a lockout request and software performs the lockout.

 NURSE CALL INTERFACE